shipsing/podman-desktop/website/blog/2025-08-25-podman-desktop-availability-on-rhel10.md

 Podman Desktop is an evolving project, and your feedback is crucial for its continued development and improvement.
 We encourage you to:

 - Provide feedback: Share your experiences and suggestions for shaping the future of the project.
-Use the Share your feedback icon in the task bar to give quick feedback.
+Use the Share your feedback icon in the taskbar to give quick feedback.
 - Create issues: If you encounter a bug or have a feature request, please create an issue on the [GitHub repository](https://github.com/podman-desktop/podman-desktop/issues).
 - Join the community: Engage with fellow developers and maintainers, ask questions, and share your knowledge.
 You can find us on [GitHub](https://github.com/podman-desktop/podman-desktop) and contribute to [community discussions](https://podman-desktop.io/community).